 19. Gardens of the Crystal Palace (Jardins do Palacio de Cristal)

 Crystal Palace Gardens are in fact several small parks, each with a different design.
 It is said that they were a source of inspiration to J. K. Rowling for the Forbidden Forest in the Harry Potter series.
 I don’t know if that’s true, but the park is truly wonderful and full of photo-worthy spots.

-My favorite instagrammable place was inside Parque da Quinta da Macieirinha, from where you get a wonderful panorama of the Douro river and Ponte da Arrabida.
+My favorite instagrammable spot was inside Parque da Quinta da Macieirinha, from where you get a beautiful panorama of the Douro River and Ponte da Arrabida.
 The best part is that the location is also somewhat secluded, so you can usually have the place all for yourself.

-If you like city name signs as much as I do, you’ll be happy to know that right next to the Pavilhao Rosa Mota – Super Bock Arena, inside the Gardens of Crystal Palace, there’s a big Porto sign.
+If you like big signs with city names as much as I do, you’ll be happy to know that right next to the Pavilhao Rosa Mota – Super Bock Arena, inside the Gardens of Crystal Palace, there’s a big Porto sign.

-While Clerigos Church is not covered in tiles as most of the other religious sites in Porto, its facade is still very detailed and beautiful.
+While Clerigos Church is not covered in tiles like most of the other religious sites in Porto, its facade is still quite beautiful.
 I suggest you take your picture from further down on Rua de Clerigos, with the church in the distant background.